vendramin/team/publications.md

 ## Preprints

+* K. Piterman, V. Welker.
+[Notes on the topology of independence structures](https://arxiv.org/abs/2508.12971).
 * A. Darlington.
 [An Algorithm for Computing Hopf-Galois Structures and Skew Bracoids of Low Degree](https://arxiv.org/abs/2508.03372).
 * A. Darlington.
 [Hopf-Galois structures on separable field extensions of degree related to Cunningham chains](https://arxiv.org/abs/2508.03384).
 * K. Piterman, C. Roelants.
 [On reducible Killing forms for groups of Lie type](https://arxiv.org/abs/2507.17902).